Learning how to use cognitive defusion to reduce stress

 You also want to practice doing this with curiosity and openness and then NAME what's happening.

 Most cognitive defusion techniques include noticing and naming.
-When we are able to NOTICE and NAME, we create the separation and are able to unhook from what might begin to be a spiral of anxiety.
+When we are able to notice and name, we create separation and can unhook from what might begin to be a spiral of anxiety.

 Confused about thoughts and feelings?